BobBuildTool/bob/doc/manual/extending.rst

 ----------

 The main purpose of a generator is to generate project files for one or more IDEs.
-There is a build-in generator for QtCreator project files.
+There are several built-in generators, e.g. for QtCreator project files.

 A generator is called with at least 3 arguments: